paultcochrane/blog-travis-ci-com/_posts/2014-03-13-slack-notifications.md

 Getting started requires a new [Slack integration for Travis CI](https://my.slack.com/services/new/travis).

-Once you've chosen a room, you'll a snippet ready to copy and paste into your `.travis.yml`.
+Once you've chosen a room, you'll get a snippet ready to copy and paste into your `.travis.yml`.

 ![](http://s3itch.paperplanes.de/Team_Integration__Travis_CI_Slack_20140313_093329_20140313_093404.jpg)